Level statistics of real eigenvalues in non-Hermitian systems

 \subsection{Level statistics in the Bernoulli ensemble}

-Non-Hermitian random matrices in the Bernoulli ensemble are diagonalized for the seven symmetry classes, and the universal properties of the DoS as well as the real-eigenvalues statistics are confirmed in the Bernoulli ensemble.
+We diagonalize non-Hermitian random matrices in the Bernoulli ensemble for the seven symmetry classes and obtain the universal properties of the DoS as well as the level statistics of real eigenvalues in the Bernoulli ensemble.
 The DoS in each symmetry class shows the same property as the DoS in the Gaussian ensemble.
-The soft-gap behaviors of the the density $\rho_c(x,y)$ of complex eigenvalues around the real axis ($y=0$) as well as its asymptotic behaviors for small $y$ are consistent with the DoS in the Gaussian ensemble (Fig.~\ref{2d_DoS_BE}).
-For random matrices in classes AII and AII + $\eta_-$, the numbers of the real eigenvalues are zero.
-The averaged numbers of the real eigenvalues in classes AI, A + $\eta$, AI + $\eta_{\pm}$, and AII + $\eta_{+}$ are proportional to $\sqrt{N}$ in the Bernoulli ensemble (Fig.~\ref{N_real_BE}).
-In the five symmetry classes, both of the level-spacing distribution $p(s)$ and level-spacing-ratio distribution $p_r(r)$ of real eigenvalues in the Bernoulli ensemble are consistent with the distribution functions in the Gaussian ensemble (Figs.~\ref{BE_ps} and\ref{BE_pr}).
-These results demonstrate the universality of the soft gap of the DoS around the real axis, level-spacing distribution of real eigenvalues, level-spacing-ratio distribution of real eigenvalues, and the scaling relationship of the averaged number of the real eigenvalues.
+The soft-gap behaviors of the the density $\rho_c(x,y)$ of complex eigenvalues around the real axis ($y=0$) are consistent with the DoS in the Gaussian ensemble (Fig.~\ref{2d_DoS_BE}).
+For non-Hermitian random matrices in classes AII and AII + $\eta_-$, no real eigenvalues appear.
+By contrast, the average numbers of real eigenvalues in classes AI, A + $\eta$, AI + $\eta_{\pm}$, and AII + $\eta_{+}$ are proportional to $\sqrt{N}$ in the Bernoulli ensemble (Fig.~\ref{N_real_BE}).
+In these five symmetry classes, both of the level-spacing distribution $p(s)$ and level-spacing-ratio distribution $p_r(r)$ of real eigenvalues in the Bernoulli ensemble are consistent with the distribution functions in the Gaussian ensemble (Figs.~\ref{BE_ps} and \ref{BE_pr}).
+These results demonstrate the universality of the soft gap of the DoS around the real axis, the level-spacing and level-spacing-ratio distributions of real eigenvalues, and the scaling relation of the average number of real eigenvalues.